-A frequently asked question we get is "why do adblockers block Plausible?".
-People think that by being privacy-first we would not be put in the same category as Google Analytics, Facebook Pixel and other surveillance capitalism tools.
+A frequently asked question we get is, "why do adblockers block Plausible?".
+It's assumed that by being privacy-first, we would not be placed in the same category as Google Analytics, Facebook Pixel, or other surveillance capitalism tools.

-We have great respect for open source contributors and blocklist maintainers who in most cases offer their free time and coding skills to do something for the common good.
+We have great respect for open source contributors and blocklist maintainers who usually offer their free time and coding skills to do something for the common good.
 We believe we're on the same side and have started a dialogue hoping that they will have a change of heart.

 Giving site owners a choice

 Site owners feel unfairly targeted and an innocent casualty of this arms race between blocklist maintainers and the adtech industry.
 Site owners want some data to figure out what's going on and learn what they can do to improve.
 It's unfortunate for them to lose valuable, privacy-friendly insights that help them create a better user experience.

 Plausible isn't tracking people in the way that Google Analytics is, so it's important not to confuse the two.
 We've put a lot of effort into giving site owners some actionable data in a privacy-friendly way.
 Plausible is simply doing web analytics the way it was at the start before surveillance capitalism became the default business model of the web:

 - No connection to the adtech, and surveillance capitalism.

 - No personal data is collected, and all stats are in aggregate only.

 - You 100% own your website data, and it isn't sent to, shared with or sold to any third-parties.